 3. Honking.
 Also, Ecuadorians use their horn and flash their headlights A LOT.
 I think its because there are a lot of dumb drivers who change lanes or pull out onto highways without looking properly.
 Also on curves or at stop signs in country towns.
 A flash of the lights is good to let other cars know you are there as they may be planning to zoom past their stop sign.

 4. The Roundabouts.
-Heard they are starting to get more common in the USA but in Ecuador they are everywhere and they’re great in the countryside.
+Heard they are starting to get more common in the USA but in if you ever drive to Nice, you will see that they are everywhere and they’re great in the countryside.
 No one has to stop, its just a continual moving wheel with one simple rule, the people already in the traffic circle have the right of way.

 5. Lots of one way streets.
 In Ecuador there are MANY one way streets, and they are often not marked.
 So you have to kind of guess like by how the cars are parked and other small factors you learn as you go.

 6. Parking in VERY tight spaces.
 Literally, in Quito Ive seen cars parked on the road with one inch between them and the other car on either side.
 You get used to it.
 Often you have to park your car in parking lots that force you to fold back your side mirrors.